 Pretty darn close.
 I would rate the Signals extremely accurate.

 The Signals comes with a two-year warranty covering normal wear-and-tear.
 The weather-resistant body is a plus and the base of the thermometer is sturdy so it won’t tip over.
 I haven’t had any issues in the 6 months I’ve been using it.

 The Signals is durable and should handle any extended cooks out in the rain.
 I also like the sturdy base that won’t get knocked over with probes attached like some similar WiFi thermometers.

-However, I think the positives outweigh the negatives greatly in this thermometer.
 The accuracy is great, the thermometer body is sturdy and water-resistant, and it has all the included bells-and-whistles that one comes to expect from a premium WiFi meat thermometer.

 I hope to collect more data on long cooking sessions and how the Signals attached to the Billows fan performs.
 For right now I would rate this thermometer worth the money if you are someone looking to up your grilling and smoking game.